Skip to content

 Independent Copy

-The copy() method creates a new independent copy of the dictionary.
-This means that changes made to the new copy will not affect the original dictionary, and vice versa.
+The copy() method creates a new dictionary object.
+Top-level keys and immutable values are independent, so adding, removing, or updating them in the new copy will not affect the original dictionary.
 This makes it easier to manipulate the dictionary without worrying about side effects or modifying the original data accidentally.

 Shallow Copy